cnorm35/bridgetown-blog/src/_posts/action_mailbox.md

 The `(.+)` is going to return a matcher which will be that UUID included in the email address.

-That should give you all you need to target the original SupportTicket you created and respond, esclate, close, etc.
+That should give you all you need to target the original `SupportTicket` you created and respond, escalate, close, etc.

 That's the ruby way to link emails together but there are also some options available in the Mail headers.